 Originally started in July 2012, our ultrasound fellowship has been completely revamped for July 2017.
-Our program is now headed by 2 US fellowship trained faculty members, Lindsay Reardon, MD, and Michael Secko MD, and is supplemented by our Critical Care faculty, who use ultrasound extensively; additionally all our faculty are ultrasound credentialed and most use it in their daily practice.
+Our program is now headed by US fellowship trained faculty member Michael Secko, MD and is supplemented by our Critical Care faculty, who use ultrasound extensively; additionally all our faculty are ultrasound credentialed and most use it in their daily practice.

 In addition, Stony Brook Emergency Department supports a Resuscitation & Critical Care Medicine Fellowship led by Scott Weingart, and an International Fellowship spearheaded by Billy Mallon.
 Opportunities to combine fellowship experiences, including maximizing critical care time and international travel will be encouraged!

 Feel free to contact us for additional information, or if you are interested in applying for the fellowship you can send your CV and cover letter to Dr. Michael Secko @